Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 Is that a coincidence?

-Tony Bobelinski seems to think not.
+Tony Bobolinski seems to think not.

-The fact that he laid out this amount of information, and the FBI has never talked to him since that interview.
+The fact that he laid out this amount of information and the FBI has never talked to him since that interview.

 And we've done a show on him because of his unlawful, I believe, conduct and improper unethical behavior.